ChemChina fields investor requests to help finance Syngenta deal

-BASEL, Switzerland ChemChina is fielding requests from prospective investors to take an equity stake in either Syngenta SYNN.VX or ChemChina to refinance the bridge loans for the Chinese state-owned company's planned $43 billion takeover of Syngenta.
+BASEL, Switzerland Feb 3 ChemChina is fielding requests from prospective investors to take an equity stake in either Syngenta or ChemChina to refinance the bridge loans for the Chinese state-owned company's planned $43 billion takeover of Syngenta.

 "There are many capital funds and banks which are very interested in engaging with us in this investment opportunity," ChemChina Chairman Ren Jianxin told a press conference in Basel, Switzerland on Wednesday, in remarks translated from Chinese into English.